awarzu/Surf/README.md

 ## Demonstration

-If you would like to see how Surf works before downloading:

-* Check the [Releases page](https://github.com/awarzu/Surf/releases) where usage notes and version highlights are included.
+* Check the [Releases page](https://github.com/awarzu/Surf/releases) for usage notes and version highlights
-* Read the feature breakdown above — it mirrors the actual workflow in the application.
+* Read the feature breakdown above — it mirrors the actual workflow in the application
-* User-shared profiles in Issues/Discussions can also serve as practical demonstrations of real setups.
+* User-shared profiles in Issues/Discussions can also serve as practical demonstrations

 ---